 Another staggering statistic is that 6 out of 10 people with dementia will wander from safety.
 When someone with dementia wanders, they’re often unable to tell others where they live or how to contact their caregiver.
 If they aren’t located within a few hours, the odds of injury or death increase dramatically.

-MedicAlert services drastically improve outcomes in wandering incidents with our 24/7 Safe & Found program.
+MedicAlert services drastically improve outcomes in wandering incidents with our 24/7 Safe & Found membership.
 Paired with an unremovable medical ID for dementia, MedicAlert keeps your loved one safe while providing you with enhanced peace of mind.

 We are specialists in wandering safety.
 When a MedicAlert member is reported missing, it triggers our Safe and Found services.
 MedicAlert creates and distributes a bulletin to local law enforcement and hospitals, and coordinates with the family to ensure their loved on returns safely home.
 When your loved one wanders and can’t communicate, MedicAlert can be their voice.